 His first full-time job was at Purdue, where he served as the contact for men’s and women’s swimming and diving, men’s and women’s tennis and women’s soccer.
-While he was at Purdue, the Boilermakers earned two NCAA Coach of the Year awards, five Big Ten Coach of the Year awards and two national and conference Diver of the Year honors.
-He also was part of hosting the 2010 NCAA Women’s Swimming and Diving Championships, NCAA Zone C Diving Championships and Women’s Big Ten Championships as well as the 2009 Big Ten Men’s Swimming and Diving Championships.
+While he was at Purdue, he also was part of hosting the 2010 NCAA Women’s Swimming and Diving Championships, NCAA Zone C Diving Championships and Women’s Big Ten Championships as well as the 2009 Big Ten Men’s Swimming and Diving Championships.

 Satterfield began his career as a student assistant at Tennessee.
 There, he was the primary contact for men’s track and field and cross country, working with a program that won the 2007 SEC Outdoor Championship and had numerous All-Americans and all-conference performers.
 He also assisted with other sports, including football, men’s basketball and baseball.
 After graduation, he served an internship with the Indianapolis Colts during the 2008 NFL season, working with NFL MVP Peyton Manning and Hall of Fame coach Tony Dungy during the first season of Lucas Oil Stadium.